Khoalabear0424/PantryPal/README.md

 ## Features

 1. To visual indicate the state of each food, the icon of that item will change color over time from a green to a red hue.
+2. Custom items may be added and a custom expiration date may be specified.
+This custom item will only appear for the user that create them.

 ## Installation <hr>